 The financial liabilities shown on the face of the SOFP have been disaggregated into the capital and accrued interest expense portions in order to more accurately reflect the liquidity profile of the company's payment structure.
-The combined amortised cost balance of these liabilities are shown in Notes 7 and 8, whilst the accrued interest expense is shown in its individual components in Note 9.
+The accrued interest expense is shown in its individual components in Note 9.